cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 System, services, and methodology to track and account carbon/energy consumption.

-## Challenges
+## Challenges for Carbon/Energy Accounting
+Carbon emission for the Cloud computing system is largely composed of operational and embodied (or embeded) carbon emission.
+The operational carbon emissionis the amount of carbon pollution emitted during the operational or in-use phase of a Cloud computing system.
+The embodied carbon emission is the amount of carbon pollution emitted during the creation and disposal of Computing system (e.g., device, chip, servers, and etc.)

-Quantifying the operational emissions per service is not trivial because of the following reasons:
+Quantifying the operational carbon emission is not trivial because of the following reasons:

 * Multiple HW components enclosed in a server - power modeling is required for various HW components (e.g., CPU, Memory, GPU, Storage, I/O) for accurate quantification/estimation.